sbates130272/qemu-minimal/README.md

 over time, support for all things will end up upstream ;-).

 Note that by default KVM support is turned on.
-Use the -k switch to turn this off (and suffer the wrath of slowness).
+Use the -k switch to turn this off (and suffer the wrath of slowness or if you are already running inside some form of a VM).

 ## Image Features